STK Antenna Models

 The Phased Array Antenna model consists of many radiating elements.
 Each element is modeled as an isotropic pattern.
 By modifying the excitation (amplitude and phase) of each element differently, a phased array antenna can electronically steer its maximum gain toward a particular direction or main radiation axis.
 A phased array antenna not only can steer its maximum gain in a particular direction, but it can also steer nulls toward other directions to prevent radiation to and from other directions.
 The act of altering each element’s excitation is effectively accomplished through the assignment of weights to each element.
 This set of weights for a particular direction is called a steering vector and each weight is a complex number.

-The phased array antenna configuration is broken down into five areas:
+The Phased Array Antenna configuration is broken down into following areas:

-The following general antenna parameters are provided at the top of the Phased Array Antenna's Basic->Definition page.
+The following general antenna parameters appear at the top of the Antenna tab of the Basic - Definition page in the Phased Array Antenna's Properties Browser.

 Parameter Description